-We test your pulse crops for pathogens and pests.
+Healthy Seeds, Healthy Start: We test your pulse crops for pathogens and pests

 Who We Are

-• We are a regional diagnostic laboratory providing services for all pulse-growing states including Idaho, Montana, Nebraska, North Dakota, South Dakota, Oregon, and Washington.
+• A regional diagnostic laboratory providing services for Idaho, Montana, Nebraska, North Dakota, South Dakota, Oregon and Washington.

-• We are the only laboratory exclusively dedicated to pulse crop pathogen diagnostics.
+• The only laboratory exclusively dedicated to pulse crop diagnostics.
 Pulse crops consist of chickpea (Cicer arietinum L.), lentil (Lens culinaris Medik.), and field pea (Pisum sativum L.).

-• Our goal is to increase pulse crop productivity by reducing pathogen-related decline in crop yield through rigorous testing of seed lots for economically important pathogens.
+• Our goal is to increase pulse productivity by reducing pathogen-related decline in yield through rigorous testing of seed lots for economically important pathogens.

 • We are supported by Farm Bill APHIS 10201 funding, the Montana Department of Agriculture, MSU College of Agriculture, and the Dept. of Plant Sciences & Plant Pathology, Montana State University, Bozeman.